What is the Buddha?

 This is by Tozan, one of the earliest masters.
-He’s the one who, when reading the Heart Sutra where it says, “There’s no ears, no eyes, no nose, no mouth”, having read that, along with all the other boys, learning it by heart, he went to the teacher and said, “Why does the Sutra say we have no ears and no eyes and no nose, when we have them?”
+He’s the one who read the Heart Sutra where it says, “There are no ears, no eyes, no nose, no mouth”.
+Having read that, along with all the other boys, learning it by heart, he went to the teacher and said, “Why does the Sutra say we have no ears and no eyes and no nose, when we have them?”
 And the teacher said, “You’re the first who’s asked this question.
 You’re going to get on, but you’ll have to go to a really good Zen teacher.”

 Yes, snakes eat frogs – they’re hungry.
 And one thinks, “Oh, yes, that’s beautiful, isn’t it?”
 Great rhythm of nature, so long as I’m not involved in it So you don’t interfere and simply when I’m drowning, of course, I don’t expect you to interfere with the great rhythm of nature.